Looking for a Montessori school in Toronto? Consider Toronto French Montessori a bilingual, coed school for students from age 18 months and up.

 There are lots of Montessori schools in Toronto.
 These schools vary in terms of their philosophy, approach, program offerings, and special needs support.
 The schools listed below reflect this diversity.
 They can be filtered for a wide range of features.

-Kids from 0-7 absorb multiple languages, music & develop sports skills VERY easily.
-Performance Montessori is a multilingual school exposing kids (1.5 - 9 yrs) to multiple languages, sports & music like no other program.
+Children absorb multiple languages, music & develop sports skills VERY easily.
+Momentum Montessori is a multilingual school exposing kids (1.5 - 6 yrs) to multiple languages, sports & music like no other program.
 [View profile]

 Central Montessori Schools - York Mills (est. 1995)